Our Service to Canada

 A: Contributions to Prairie Public are tax deductible to the extent allowed by law.
 Your gift is deductible for the amount of your contribution minus the fair market value of any thank-you gift(s) you receive.
 Tax receipts are issued at the end of January for contributions made during the previous calendar year.
 All Canadian residents who contribute to Prairie Public will receive a tax receipt from Prairie Public Television (Manitoba), Inc. Please consult your tax adviser.

-Jim Kotowich (Secretary)
+Jim Kotowich (Chair)

 EX OFFICIO MEMBERS